How to create a condition?

 HyperDbg supports the creation of conditional events.
 Each event has one condition and can have multiple actions.

 An unconditional event is an event that all its actions will be executed without any condition.
+This document is a brief on how to create a conditional event.

-Each command in HyperDbg that are tagged as "event" in the document follows the same structure described here.
+Each command in HyperDbg that are tagged as an "event" in the document follows the same structure described here.
 At the time you execute a command, you can add a condition { xx xx xx xx } where xx is the assembly (hex) of what you want to be executed in the case of that event.

 For example, let's imagine we want to create a condition for a command like "!epthook".